demisto/content/Packs/epo/Integrations/epoV2/README.md

 McAfee ePolicy Orchestrator
-This integration was integrated and tested with version xx of McAfee ePO v2
+This integration was integrated and tested with version 5.3.2 and 5.10 of McAfee ePO

-Some changes have been made that might affect your existing content.
-If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-mcafee-epo-v2).

 ## Configure McAfee ePO v2 on Cortex XSOAR